‘Halloween’ Producer Jason Blum Wants To Reboot ‘Scream’ And ‘I Know What You Did Last Summer’

 Next month, a sequel to the original Halloween from 1978 will hit theaters and look to give the horror genre a bit of a jump start.
 Blumhouse Productions is bringing forth the film and producer Jason Blum is thrilled with the possibilities that lie ahead afterward.
 That being said, it looks like he is already anticipating what may be to come and has said he would be interested in remaking Scream and I Know What You Did Last Summer.

-As previously reported by Inquisitr, the new Halloween will jump into the franchise right after the original film, but 40 years later.
-It will almost completely ignore even other sequel and deliver a continued battle between Michael Myers and Laurie Strode.
+As previously reported by the Inquisitr, the new Halloween will jump into the franchise right after the original film, but 40 years later.
+It will almost completely ignore even other sequels and deliver a continued battle between Michael Myers and Laurie Strode.

 Blumhouse is already very confident in the movie doing well as it has received early rave reviews, and that ends up getting the old mind moving.